alacrity-ai/shipwright-survivors/README.md

   - [ ] Make planet Jump gates require visit to planet to unlock??
 Hmm..?
     - [ ] Farther out planets would be harder to reach, enemy difficulty could be harder / incident difficulty the further from the center you go?
   - [ ] Expand map sizes to 64,000+
-  - [ ] Since map is much larger, add more incident density?
   - [ ] Since map is much larger, add a total of 4 planets to the first map.
-  - [ ] Since map is much larger, we can extend a round to 20:00 minutes
+  - [ ] Since map is much larger, we can extend a round to 20:00 minutes???
   - [ ] Likely will need to add minibosses, (can just use existing wave system for this, as it will continue to hound player.. but maybe make it persist respawn contract even as new waves start.
 Do we have a flag for this?
 I think we have a tag for this.)

   - [ ] Add spatial anomolies (No go zones?)
 Use incident system.